Best CrossFit shoes - February 2019

-- Wearing ill-fitting CrossFit shoes can leave you susceptible to a host of problems such as corns, hammer or crossover toes, bunions, sores, ingrown toenails, and blisters.
+- Remember that wearing ill-fitting CrossFit shoes can leave you susceptible to a host of problems such as corns, hammer or crossover toes, bunions, sores, ingrown toenails, and blisters.

-Feet change sizes over time, even beyond adulthood.
+Everyone’s feet change in size over time, even beyond adulthood.
 As we age, our feet expand in girth.
 Such an instance is also caused by weight increase and gravity.
-Moreover, feet change shape over time due to heredity, lifestyle or general health.
+Moreover, feet change shape due to heredity, lifestyle or general health condition.
 These are the reasons why you should never assume your shoe size.
-Get regular fittings from a podiatrist or a shoe store that has a Brannock shoe measuring device.
-And don’t forget to try on the shoe of your choice personally.
+Get regular fittings from a podiatrist or a shoe store that has a Brannock shoe measuring device to know your current size.

 - Brands also have their distinct sizing standard.
 Your usual size in Reebok CrossFit shoes may differ from those of other companies.

 - The feet may also vary in size.
-One might be larger than the other, so it is essential that you base your shoe size on the one with the more substantial dimensions.
+One foot might be larger than the other, so it is essential that you base your shoe size on the one with bigger dimensions.

-Since CrossFit shoes have a lower heel-to-toe drop than other athletic shoes, some people may have a hard time adjusting to it.
+Since CrossFit shoes have a lower heel-to-toe drop than other athletic shoes, some people may have a hard time adjusting to them.
 You need to take your athletic background into consideration when easing into lower-heeled footwear.

 - If you are used to running or working out in generously cushioned trainers, then you may take some time to get accustomed to the firmer soles of CrossFit shoes.

 - You should also be wary of minimalist cross-training footwear which has a 0-mm heel-to-toe drop and no midsole.
 Even though studies have shown plenty of benefits of barefoot training, it may have adverse consequences for unprepared feet.
 Thus, it is advisable to consult a podiatrist before exercising in this type of trainers.